canjs/canjs/docs/can-guides/topics/debugging.md

   alt="The CanJS Devtools Panel Observable Properties Editor New Key Value Editor" width="600px"/>

-Once changes have been made, they can be applied back to the source Observable Properties, by clicking the "Apply Changes" button.
+Once changes have been made, they can be applied back to the source observable properties, by clicking the "Apply Changes" button.

 <img src="../../docs/can-guides/images/devtools/viewmodel-editor-apply-changes.png"
   class="bit-docs-screenshot"